mtulio/prometheus-backfill/README.md

 ### Packages

 You can customize a input parser/processor and the output storage, or use the default.
-Just see the package [backfill](./backfill/)
+Just see the package [backfill](./backfill/).

+Just a few ideas to use a custom package:
+- Customize from a custom metric format to write to Proemtheus Storage
+- Create a pipeline processing input metrics to a Prometheus Storage
+- ...

 ## Roadmap / How to Contribute